-Aristotle is an interactive, Linux-based compute service for teaching, running on three nodes of the same specification as Legion's U-type nodes, each with 64 gigabytes of RAM and 16 cores.
+Aristotle is an interactive, Linux-based compute service for teaching, running on four nodes, each with 128 gigabytes of RAM and 16 cores.
 The nodes run the Red Hat Enterprise Linux operating system (RHEL 7) and have a subset of the RCPS software stack available.

 The main aim of this service is to allow specific teaching courses to run that need to run Linux/UNIX applications, but it is available to all UCL users.

 Aristotle is made available but is provided with minimal staff time and no budget.
 Any user may completely occupy the service and there is no system in place to prevent that.

 Anyone with a UCL userid and within the UCL institutional firewall can

 This address can point to more than one actual server (via DNS